kichikuou/xsystem4-android/README.md

 - On 32-bit devices, games with large files (hundreds of megabytes) may not start (because `mmap` fails with `ENOMEM`).
-- Graphics does not scale to fit the screen.
 - Audio data in Ogg/Vorbis format cannot be played.
 - There is no way to emulate the right mouse button.